oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 OroCommerce depends on the reference transactions.
 To ensure they are enabled:

 #.
-Login to the https://manager.paypal.com/ as described in the previous section.
+Log into the https://manager.paypal.com/ as described in the previous section.

 #.
 Navigate to the **Account Administration > Manage Security > Transaction Settings** in the menu.